PHILADELPHIA TRAVEL GUIDE

 The Philadelphia House is a close walk to all major attractions, with dorms costing $32 a night and private rooms starting at $70 for two.

-Another popular spot is the Apple Hostels of Philadelphia, in a quieter area of old city just a short walk from the Liberty Bell, with dorm beds starting at $32 or twin rooms with shared bathroom starting at $90.
+Another popular spot is the Apple Hostels of Philadelphia, in a quieter area of the old city just a short walk from the Liberty Bell, with dorm beds starting at $32 or twin rooms with shared bathrooms starting at $90.

 The Morris House Hotel is a historic landmark, transformed into a luxury boutique hotel, just a short walk from all major attractions, rooms start at $136.